-The 10th summer school “Mass Spectrometry in Biotechnology and Medicine” (MSBM), will be held at the Centre for Advanced Academic Studies (CAAS), Dubrovnik, Croatia, July 3-9, 2016.
+The 11th Summer School “Mass Spectrometry in Biotechnology and Medicine” (MSBM), will be held at the Centre for Advanced Academic Studies (CAAS), Dubrovnik, Croatia, 2-8 July 2017.

-For the 10th edition of the MSBM summer school we have invited leading scientists in mass spectrometry from around the world to lecture on the past, present and future in cutting-edge mass spectrometry.
+For the 11th edition of the MSBM Summer School we have invited leading scientists in mass spectrometry from around the world to lecture on the past, present and future in cutting-edge mass spectrometry.

 Dubrovnik has a formidable geographic location on the Adriatic coast in Croatia, and connections to major cities in West- and East Europe.
 Also the favorable academic conditions for lecturing and lodging facilities for participants and lecturers at the Centre itself make for a special event.
 In particular, we hope to attract young life science researchers from countries of Eastern- and Southeastern Europe, but also Asia and the Americas, to attend and to meet their colleagues from other parts of the world, and to discuss new concepts of current and future life science technologies.